penninesoaringclub/newsletter/content/posts/2024-02/index.md

 Appear in next month's newsletter!
 We need submissions for...

 **A Grand Day Out**
 2-3 paragraphs describing a fun day.
-You're welcome to write more if you're feeling creative but a few paragraphs is plenty.
+You're welcome to write more if you're feeling creative but a couple of paragraphs is plenty.
 Could be epic, could be silly, could be simply the first time you flew for six months.
 If you've had a good day and you took some pictures, send it in.

 **Why Not Visit...**
 A quick guide to a site that you like, at home or abroad.
 Tell us where it is, what it's like to fly, any watch-outs and how to contact the locals.
 Attach a photo and email it over.

 **The Gallery**
-Send in any recent(ish) shots and they'll be published with your name.
+Send in any recent(ish) shots with when and where they were taken.
 Spectacular, silly, from the ground or from the air, it doesn't matter.
 Let's see what you've been up to.

 **Shout Outs**
 First ever XC?
 Smashed a PB?
 Took part in a comp?
 Let us know and get a shout out in the newsletter.
 Nominate your mates if they won't do it themselves.